cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes.
 However, we ignore classes with confidence levels below *noise_threshold*.

-- **use_groups**: See note below re modifying the sound class maps to group them.
-Setting this option to *false* will ignore these groupings and just report the native classes, however, they will still be prepended with groupnames (which are not part of the original YAMNet mappings).

 - **log_level**: Level of detail to be logged.
 Levels are DEBUG->INFO->WARNING->ERROR->CRITICAL